rocket-pool/old.docs.rocketpool.net/src/guides/node/eth-clients.md

 1. Besu does *not* need to be pruned at all; it is effectively maintenance-free in that respect
 2. Besu is able to revisit any past block in the blockchain, though it does this by rewinding each block so reaching blocks from long ago may take some time.

-Besu currently runs best with **16 GB of RAM**, tho running with 8GB is possible.
+Besu currently recommends at least **16 GB of RAM**, though it is possible to run successfully with 8 GB.

 ::: warning NOTE
 Besu is a relatively new addition to the Smartnode.